 We remind our candidates daily, ‘Don’t forget to prepare!’.
 If they want the job, they need to show that they’ve completed their research by being able to talk intelligently about the role and business.
 It’s the same advice for you, hiring managers.
-To ensure the best chances of winning the affections of your preferred candidate, you’ll need to set up the hiring and interview process the right way.
+If you’re looking to hire an executive assistant, for example, you’ll need to set up the hiring and interview process the right way.
 Doing so will pay dividends in ensuring a positive brand experience.

 Prepare your interview questions ahead of time, craft these according to the key skills required of the role.
 In doing so, think carefully about both what you’re willing to train for and the skills you need to hire.
 Try and ask similar questions of all the interviewees so as to be able to compare responses.

 If you’re a small business without an HR presence or formalised hiring policy, our tips below may help to guide the right approach.

 Make the candidate comfortable

 To encourage the best possible candidate experience, try and make sure you’re meeting in as neutral and comfortable environment as possible.
 Rather than sitting on the other side of the desk or table, try sitting next to the candidate (if space permits!).
 This move, alongside open body language, will help set the tone of a meeting between equals.
 You’ll then be able to develop much more of a natural rapport which will give you a significantly more accurate steer on their potential to fit in culturally with the business and team.